ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 ASCA Position

-School counselors deliver school counseling programs that enhance student growth in three domain areas: academic, career, and social/emotional development.
-As a part of that program, school counselors implement strategies and activities to help all students enhance their career development – the mindsets and behaviors students need to understand the connection between school and the world of work, plan for and make a successful transition to postsecondary education and work across the life span – while recognizing that growth in all three domains is necessary for students to be successful now and later in life.
+School counselors deliver school counseling programs that enhance student growth in three domain areas: academic, career and social/emotional development.
+As part of that program, school counselors implement strategies and activities to help all students enhance their career development – the mindsets and behaviors students need to understand the connection between school and the world of work, plan for and make a successful transition to postsecondary education, and work across the lifespan – while recognizing that growth in all three domains is necessary for students to be successful now and later in life.

 The Rationale